martosaur/instructor_lite/pages/local_development_guide.md

 mix test
 ```

-However, to actually be able to query LLMs, you'll need to put your own personal API keys into a `config/config.exs`, which is ignored by git.
+However, to actually be able to query LLMs, you'll need to put your own personal API keys into a `config/config.exs`, which is ignored by Git.
 Start by copying `config/config.example.exs`:

 ```
 cp config/config.example.exs config/config.exs
 ```

 Depending on what secrets you have, you'll be able to run integration tests for different adapters.
 All integration tests can be found in `test/integration_test.exs`.
-Here's how to run OpenAI suite:
+Here's how to run the OpenAI suite:

 ```
-mix test test/integration_test.exs:9
+mix test test/integrations/openai_test.exs
 ```